hideakitai/ArduinoOSC/ArduinoOSC/util/ArxSmartPtr/README.md

 - Custom Deleter cannot be used
 - Custom Allocater cannot be used
-- `make_shared` is just an alias for constructor
+- `std::make_shared` is just an alias for constructor
-- namespace `arx` is used instead of `std`

 ## Supported Boards

 This library is currently enabled only if you use following architecture.
-Please use C++ Standard Template Library for other boards.

 - AVR (Uno, Nano, Mega, etc.)
 - MEGAAVR (Uno WiFi, Nano Ecery, etc.)
 - SAM (Due)
-- SAMD (Zero, MKR, M0, etc.)
-- SPRESENSE

 ## Usage